-COVID-19 specific signage and markings will be added to each building.
+COVID-19 specific signage and markings have been placed in each building.
 These serve to inform and remind community members and visitors alike of required measures to help prevent the spread of the novel coronavirus.
 Compliance with posted signs and notices are required by state guidelines.
 The university will utilize digital information boards and the FSU website to share safety practices/protocols and updates.
 (Appendix F)